JessRascal/rts-helpdesk-client-quickstart/client/ticket/lifecycle.md

   - **Major**: This is something that will need to be carried out outside of the support contract due to the required development workload and associated costs (e.g. developing a new spreadsheet import process).
 - **More Info.
 Required**: RTS have not been supplied with enough information to recreate/understand the issue so the person who created the ticket needs to [edit](edit) it to expand on the provided details.

-> **Note**: If the investigation results in RTS determining that the issue is a user issue, the diagnosis result status will be skipped and it will be set straight to **Closed: User Issue**.
+> **Note**: If the investigation results in RTS determining that the issue is a user issue, the diagnosis result status will be bypassed and it will be set straight to **Closed: User Issue** (see below).

 ## Release Pending

-If the resolution of a support ticket is a change to the software, the ticket will be set to this status until the new release has been deployed.
+If the resolution of a support ticket requires a change to the software, the ticket will be set to this status until the release containing the bug fix/enhancement has been deployed.

 ## Closed